6 Tips on How To Structure a Development Team

 👨💻 # 4: Decide On Who Should Be In The Team

-We’ve already emphasized the importance of splitting the big team into a few smaller ones.
+We’ve already emphasized the importance of splitting a big team into a few smaller ones.
 But how do it correctly?
 It’s not about putting 5-6 random people together and calling them a “team”.

 First of all, try to keep your teams balanced.
 A so-called “whole team” (meaning that it can shepherd nearly any functionality from start to finish) usually includes: